 The afternoon is over in no time at all and at 5.30pm the group gets together for a “Wind down” activity until the children have been collected.

 Allocation of Places

 You may register your child with the Club by applying to the Manager.
 Your application will be considered on the receipt of the completed Application to Join Form.
-Places are allocated on a first come, first served basis.
+Priority in the allocation of places is given to brothers/sisters of children who already attend the Club.
 If the Club is fully booked, your child’s name will be placed on the waiting list.